aprilweilab/grgl/doc/concepts.rst

 `VCF <https://samtools.github.io/>`_, or `BGEN <https://www.chg.ox.ac.uk/~gav/bgen_format/spec/latest.html>`_)
 or by converting an Ancestral Recombination Graph (in `tskit format <https://tskit.dev/tskit/docs/stable/introduction.html>`_) to a GRG.

+Unphased data is also supported, but the resulting graph is much less optimal than for phased data.

 The "down edges" in a GRG go from mutations to samples, and are what is stored on disk.
 When requested, the "up edges" are created during GRG load from disk, and allow bottom-up traversal of the graph in arbitrary ways.